 Justice Reinvestment in Action

 Between 2010 and 2016, Missouri’s violent crime rate increased 13 percent, while arrests for these crimes declined.
 At the same time, Missouri’s prison population swelled, driven mostly by admissions for supervision violations.
-Comprehensive Justice Reinvestment legislation was signed into law in 2018 and aims to provide resources to local law enforcement to help reduce violent crime, increase community-based treatment for people in the criminal justice system who have substance addictions and mental illnesses, and increase support for victims, among other measures.
-The state expects to reduce recidivism and avert $485 million in corrections costs by FY2023.
+Comprehensive Justice Reinvestment legislation was signed into law in 2018 and aims to provide resources to local law enforcement to help reduce violent crime, increase community-based treatment for people in the criminal justice system who have substance use disorders and mental illnesses, and increase support for victims, among other measures.
+The state expects to reduce recidivism and avert $485 million in corrections costs by 2023.